ivanfilhoreis/ts_label/README.md

 # ts_labels
-Use time series to add labels to text documents.
+Use time series data to add labels to text documents.